tr3sp4ss3rexe/Helix-C2/README.md

 # Helix C2
 This project has been done for a university course called "The individual project course".
 According to the requirements list, this is supposed to be a C2 server which suites the needs of blue teamers and network admins controlling their remote devices and gathering a specific set of info, therefore the only available client option for now is a GUI client for Windows OS.
-In the future updates I will be adding payloads suitable for offensive operations.
+In the future updates I will be adding payloads suitable for offensive operations, and perhaps change the current structure/functionalities completely.

 <img src="https://github.com/user-attachments/assets/7e9b8275-d2ab-4034-87b2-7c909cda4235" alt="Helix" width="400"/>